GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Variant Weapons/Melee Variants.md

 **Halberd**, $230 , 5 lb.
 Pole Axe
 A variant of pole axe which is shortened to 5 feet.
 It featurs a spear tip and a hook on the back of the head.
-The design lends itself as an anti-polearm weapon.
+The design lends itself as an anti-polearm weapon, though the range is limiting in this capacity.
 It may also be used to inflict spear attacks.
-When used against attacks made outside of the nearest half of the eapon's range (2.5 feet and beyond), this weapon gains a +1 bonus to parrying melee weapon attacks made outside of half of their range.
+When used against attacks made outside of the nearest half of the weapon's range (2.5 feet and beyond), this weapon gains a +1 bonus to parrying melee weapon attacks.

 **Heanswyrd**, $205, 5 lb.
 Greatsword